jinlee/418-final/index.md

 We had no way to determine what the core clock speeds were, but we still tried to isolate the problem by doing the following.
 We tried running two separate instances of the single threaded mandelbrot.
-This meant that both cores was busy, each executing a sequential version to compute the mandelbrot.
+This meant that both cores were busy, each executing a sequential version to compute the mandelbrot.
 We thought that this way, the Turbo Boost feature wouldn't be enabled.
 And actually, with this we found that the speedup became very close to 2.0x.
 While this isn't